Management of type 2 diabetes includes:

 Examples of possible treatments for type 2 diabetes include:

 Metformin (Glucophage, Glumetza, others).
 Generally, metformin is the first medication prescribed for type 2 diabetes.
 It works by improving the sensitivity of your body tissues to insulin so that your body uses insulin more effectively.

 Metformin also lowers glucose production in the liver.
-Metformin usually won't lower blood sugar enough on its own.
+Metformin may not lower blood sugar enough on its own.
 Your doctor will also recommend lifestyle changes, such as losing weight and becoming more active.

 Nausea and diarrhea are possible side effects of metformin.
 These side effects usually go away as your body gets used to the medicine.
 If metformin and lifestyles changes aren't enough to control your blood sugar level, other oral or injected medications can be added.